-Regular fan maintenance should include the following:
+Regular Air Kit maintenance should include the following:

-- Check the fan wheel for any wear or corrosion, as either can cause catastrophic failures.
-Check also for the buildup of material which can cause unbalance resulting in vibration, bearing wear and serious safety hazards.
+- Check the wheel for any wear or corrosion, as either can cause catastrophic failures.
+Check also for the build-up of material which can cause unbalance resulting in vibration, bearing wear and serious safety hazards.
 Clean or replace the wheel as required. - Check the V-belt drive for proper alignment and tension (see section on V-belt drives).
-If belts are worn, replace them as a set, matched to within manufacturer's tolerances. - 3.
-Lubricate the bearings, but do not over lubricate (see the bearing section for detailed specifications). - Ceramic-felt shaft seals require no maintenance, although worn seals should be replaced.
-When lip-type shaft seals are provided, lubricate them with "NEVER-SEEZ" or other anti-seize compound. - During any routine maintenance, all setscrews and bolts should be checked for tightness.
-See the table for correct torques. - When installing a new wheel, the wheel should be centered in the housing between the inlet and drive sides.
+If belts are worn, replace them as a set, matched to within manufacturer's tolerances - Lubricate the bearings, but do not over lubricate (see the bearing section for detailed specifications). - During any routine maintenance, all setscrews and bolts should be checked for tightness.
+See tables for torques. - When installing a new wheel or cone, the proper wheel-toinlet cone clearance must be maintained.